-I immediately accepted because I love spending time with Stefano, my travel pal on the few occasions when I’m not traveling solo.
+I immediately accepted because I love spending time with Stefano, my travel pal, on a few occasions when I’m not travelling solo.
 The “where” and the time of the year were not relevant.
 I was happy to enjoy a couple of days with my best friend.

-To tell you the truth, though, at first, I felt a little puzzled at the idea of spending a weekend in Venice in November.
-I always thought that November is possibly the worst month to travel (at least in the Northern hemisphere).
+To tell you the truth, I initially felt a little puzzled at the idea of spending a weekend in Venice in November.
+I always thought November was possibly the worst month to travel (at least in the Northern Hemisphere).
 Days are short, the weather is often wet and humid, and I overall wish I was a bear, going to hibernation and waking up at the first signs of Spring.
 Thinking of strolling along Venice canals as winter approached, I feared I would feel chilled to the bone and oppressed by a dull sky.

 I was so wrong.